The information contained in this Crypto Asset Statement was last updated on March 27, 2026.

 Newton’s Evaluation Process

-Newton has reviewed and assessed NEAR Protocol prior to making it available on the Newton Platform and has concluded that NEAR Protocol is not a security or derivative under Canadian securities legislation; however, there is a risk that this conclusion could change in the future and that, in such event, Newton will be required to halt, suspend, and then remove NEAR Protocol from its platform as described in the Newton Platform Risk Statement.
+Newton has reviewed and assessed NEAR prior to making it available on the Newton Platform and has concluded that NEAR is not a security or derivative under Canadian securities legislation; however, there is a risk that this conclusion could change in the future and that, in such event, Newton will be required to halt, suspend, and then remove NEAR from its Platform as described in the Newton Platform Risk Statement.

-Further, as indicated above, no Canadian securities regulatory authority has expressed an opinion about NEAR Protocol, including an opinion that NEAR Protocol is not itself a security and/or derivative.
+Further, as indicated above, no Canadian securities regulatory authority has expressed an opinion about NEAR, including an opinion that NEAR is not itself a security and/or derivative.

-Based on publicly available information Newton has reviewed NEAR Protocol, including, but not limited to, a review of the following:
+Based on publicly available information Newton has reviewed NEAR, including, but not limited to, a review of the following:

-- The creation, governance, usage, and design of NEAR Protocol, including the source code, security, and roadmap for growth in the developer community and, if applicable, the background of the developer(s) that created NEAR Protocol.
+- The creation, governance, usage, and design of NEAR, including the source code, security, and roadmap for growth in the developer community and, if applicable, the background of the developer(s) that created NEAR.

-- The supply, demand, maturity, utility, and liquidity of NEAR Protocol.
+- The supply, demand, maturity, utility, and liquidity of NEAR.

-- Material technical risks associated with NEAR Protocol, including any code defects, security breaches and other threats concerning NEAR Protocol and its supporting blockchain (such as the susceptibility to hacking and impact of forking), or the practices and protocols that apply to them.
+- Material technical risks associated with NEAR, including any code defects, security breaches and other threats concerning NEAR and its supporting blockchain (such as the susceptibility to hacking and impact of forking), or the practices and protocols that apply to them.

-- Legal and regulatory risks associated with NEAR Protocol, including (i) any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of NEAR Protocol, and (ii) statements made by any securities regulatory authorities in Canada, other regulators in IOSCO-member jurisdictions, or the regulator with the most significant connection to NEAR Protocol about whether NEAR Protocol, or generally about whether the type of crypto asset, is a security and/or derivative.
+- Legal and regulatory risks associated with NEAR, including (i) any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of NEAR, and (ii) statements made by any securities regulatory authorities in Canada, other regulators in IOSCO-member jurisdictions, or the regulator with the most significant connection to NEAR about whether NEAR, or generally about whether the type of crypto asset, is a security and/or derivative.

 A link to the NEAR Protocol White Paper is available at the following link.